TranMinhThang123/Face-Recognize/README.md

 # Face-Recognize
 ## 1.Project Overview
->This project using FaceNet model to recognizing face of people in class in order to check whether student join the class or not.
+>This project using FaceNet model to recognizing face of people in class in order to check whether student join the class or not.It was completed in 3 month with contribution of 5 member in my group.
 ## 2.Project structure
 ><br>- **Attendance_CSV**: this folder save all infomation about the attendence of student day by day.</br>
 ><br>- **DiemDanhImage**: this folder save face of student who was attendenced by the face recognize system.</br>